 The Teaching Assistants for PHYSICS 130 and 135 hold office hours as follows in Dearborn Observatory, room 14.
 Students should never hesitate to avail themselves of this help.
-Office hours begin on September 28 and will be held through reading week.
+Office hours for winter quarter begin on January 11 and will be held through reading week.

 |10 am - 12 pm||Kelly, Case, and Zhou|